MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 - An understanding of single sign-on (SSO), see [Understand single sign-on](~/identity/enterprise-apps/what-is-single-sign-on.md).

 ## Install and verify the Microsoft Entra private network connector
 Application proxy uses the same connector as Microsoft Entra Private Access.
 The connector is called Microsoft Entra private network connector.
-To learn more about connectors, see [Microsoft Entra private network connectors](../../global-secure-access/concept-connectors.md).
+To learn how to install and verify a connector, see [How to configure connectors](../../global-secure-access/how-to-configure-connectors.md).

 ### General remarks